digital-preservation/droid/README.md

 The full syntax can be used in either binary or container signature files.

-## Developer related guidance
+## Developer-related guidance

-For any detais about contributing, testing, releasing, please check the [wiki](https://github.com/digital-preservation/droid/wiki)
+For any details about contributing, testing, releasing, please check the [wiki](https://github.com/digital-preservation/droid/wiki)